John Dill Robertson: 1927 mayoral campaign

-Robertson placed third in the election, behind Thompson and Democratic incumbent William Emmett Dever.
+Robertson placed third in the election held on April 5, 1927, behind Thompson and Democratic incumbent William Emmett Dever.
 Robertson received 51,347 votes, equivalent to 5.14% of the overall vote.

 Motorists' Association of Chicago

 In 1930, Robertson resigned as President of the West Parks Board to become the safety and medical director of the Motorists' Association of Chicago.
 At notable incident that occurred while he was safety and medical director for this organization was a fist fight he got into with Sidney Gorgham, director of the Chicago Motor Club, at a heated committee hearing of the Illinois General Assembly where Robertson was lobbying on behalf of a law relating to driver's licenses.

 In April 1930, he campaigned heavily on behalf of Republican John H. Lyle's campaign for Judge of the Municipal Court of Chicago.

 Personal life

 Robertson married his first wife Bessie M. Foote, and was widowed when she died February 9, 1930.
 He was remarried in May 2, 1931, to his secretary of nine years, Helen Remy Hughes.